pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 }
 ```

 The last method is `reserve`, its purpose is to reserve memory for the different containers.
-As you may know, memory allocation is an expansive operation, so if you roughly know how many entities there will be in your game, reserving the memory can speed up things:
+As you may know, memory allocation is an expensive operation, so if you roughly know how many entities there will be in your game, reserving the memory can speed up things:

 ```cpp
 void reserve(std::size_t size)